 2. Walk straight for about 10 minutes.
 You’ll need to cross one major street to reach the destination.

-3. After crossing that street, continue to walk straight and take note of a covered entrance to Tong-in Market at your left hand side.
+3. After crossing that street, continue to walk straight and take note of a covered entrance to Tong-in Market on your left-hand side.

 4. Get into the market and continue to walk down the only alley of the market and you’ll find the community centre somewhere in the middle of the alley.